One of the city’s newer landmarks, and definitely one of the most fun for families to explore, welcome to the Dubai Frame.

 - People of determination and 2 companions FREE

 It is best to purchase your tickets for the Dubai Frame in advance.
 You can purchase tickets from online retailers such as Get Your Guide.

-The Dubai Frame is available on the Dubai Pass.
+The Dubai Frame is also available on the Dubai Pass.

 What is the best time to visit the Dubai Frame?

 The Dubai Frame is open daily 9:00 am to 9:00 pm.